vrtmrz/obsidian-screwdriver/README.md

 comment: "'Add target directory' to add targets"
 tags: []
 ```
 However, we do not have to worry so much.
-We can make this file by `Ctrl+P` -> `Screwdriver: Create dump template` on the empty file.
+We can make this file by `Ctrl+P` -> `Screwdriver: Create or add local file exporting template`.

 Then, all we have to do is simply pick the target directory, by `Ctrl+P` -> `Screwdriver: Add target directory`.
-(For plugins).
+When we choose the Plug-in or Theme, filters will be supplied automatically.

-For other things, please change the `filters` and `ignores`.
+If you want to control more detail, please change the `filters` and `ignores`.
 - `Ignores`: files beginning with the letter set here will be omitted while dumping.
 - `Filters`: only the files that match with the expression set here will be dumped.

+If you want to export multiple things at once, please repeat the `Add target directory`

+>[!TIP]
+>If we want to fetch the file on the Internet, we can use `Create or add remote file fetching template`.
-Note: If `URLs` have been supplied, we can retrieve the files from the internet.
+>Using this template, we can retrieve the files from the internet.
 It may be useful for fetching CSS Snippets from Gist.

-#### Dump
+#### Export files

-`Ctrl+P` -> `Dump files` to dump files to note.
+`Ctrl+P` -> `Export specified files and store into the active file` to export files into the activefile.

 ```yaml
 ---